Heych88/udacity-sdcnd-extended-kalman-filter/README.md

 # Extended Kalman Filter Project

 This code utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+A video of the filter in action can be found [here](https://youtu.be/odk7Qb66EU8).

 This project involves the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases/tag/v1.0)